Parameters: This method accepts a single parameter.

-This function returns the Unicode (ranging between 0 and 65535) of the character whose index is provided to the function as the argument.
-If the index provided is out of range the this function returns NaN.
+Return value: This method returns the Unicode (ranging between 0 and 65535) of the character whose index is provided to the method as the argument.
+If the index provided is out of range this method returns NaN

-In this example the function charCodeAt() extracts the character from the string at index 4.
-Since this character is m, therefore this function returns the Unicode sequence as 109.
+Example 2: In this example, the method charCodeAt() extracts the character from the string at index 4.
+Since this character is m, therefore this method returns the Unicode sequence as 109.

-In this example the function charCodeAt() extracts the character from the string at index 20.
-Since the index is out of bounds for the string, therefore this function returns the answer as NaN.
+Example 3: In this example, the method charCodeAt() extracts the character from the string at index 20.
+Since the index is out of bounds for the string, therefore this method returns the answer as NaN.

 - Edge 12 and above